Saligramam

-Saligramam (சாலிகிராமம்) is a residential locality situated in the western part of Chennai, Tamil Nadu, India.
+Saligramam (சாலிகிராமம்) is a residential neighbourhood in the western part of Chennai, Tamil Nadu, India.
 Saligramam is surrounded by Vadapalani in the east, Virugambakkam in the west, KK Nagar in the south and Koyambedu in the north.
 Saligramam was part of Saidapet Taluk in Chengalpattu district before it was merged with Chennai City and district in 1977.